Hannibal season 3: Critical reviews

-The season received critical acclaim.
-On Rotten Tomatoes, season 3 has an approval rating of 98% with an average rating of 8.9/10 based on 47 reviews.
+On Rotten Tomatoes, the season has an approval rating of 98% with an average rating of 8.9/10 based on 47 reviews.
 The site's consensus reads: "Bryan Fuller serves up another delightfully demented season of Hannibal, featuring a hearty helping of gorgeous gore, paired with a sweet side of twisted humor."
-On Metacritic, the season has a score of 84 out of 100 based on 15 reviews, indicating "universal acclaim".
+On Metacritic, the season has a score of 84 out of 100 based on 15 reviews.

 Joshua Rivera of Business Insider stated that "Hannibal is a show that puts all of its chips on the table, blows up that table, and then builds something even more fascinating from what remains", and hailed it as one of the best shows on television.
 Dominic Patten of Deadline Hollywood also gave the first few episodes positive reviews also stating the show returns better than ever.
-The acting of Mads Mikkelsen and Gillian Anderson was particularly praised, with Bloody Disgusting writing, "Gillian Anderson's performance pushes Mads Mikkelsen in ways never thought possible," while also giving praise to creator and writer Bryan Fuller saying he creates "meticulously detailed scripts that define his characters in completely unpredictable ways."
-The review concludes by stating season 3 "re-establishes Hannibal as the best horror show on television."
-Chris Cabin of Slant Magazine gave it a very positive review, with four stars, and wrote that season 3 is "even more incisively and ambitiously written than the last season, and sporting the most radically expressive imagery currently on television."
-Jeff Jensen of Entertainment Weekly rated it an "A-" and wrote, "Hannibal remains the most engrossing (and gross) serial-killer drama on television, and the most beautiful."
+The acting of Mads Mikkelsen and Gillian Anderson was particularly praised, with Bloody Disgusting writing, "Gillian Anderson's performance pushes Mads Mikkelsen in ways never thought possible", while also giving praise to creator and writer Bryan Fuller saying he creates "meticulously detailed scripts that define his characters in completely unpredictable ways".
+The review concludes by stating season 3 "re-establishes Hannibal as the best horror show on television".
+Chris Cabin of Slant Magazine gave it a very positive review, with four out of five, and wrote that season 3 is "even more incisively and ambitiously written than the last season, and sporting the most radically expressive imagery currently on television".
+Jeff Jensen of Entertainment Weekly rated it an "A−" and wrote, "Hannibal remains the most engrossing (and gross) serial-killer drama on television, and the most beautiful."